jakekara/ct-election-data/README.md

 - election-list.csv is a list of elections.
 Note the ID of any you're interested in
+- archive-all.sh is a bash script to update this archive

 In the archive folder, there are a bunch of numbered folders.
 Each number is an ID from election-list.csv.
 Each folder contains: